smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

 ## Part 1: Working with Regex

-First, we need to create a new notebook and make the usual imports:
+First, open your `receipts.ipynb` notebook and make the usual imports:

 ```python
 import numpy as np